ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {PANEL:IsLoaded}

-To check if entity is attached to sessiong, e.g. has been loaded previously, use `IsLoaded` method from `Advanced` session operations.
+To check if entity is attached to session, e.g. has been loaded previously, use `IsLoaded` method from `Advanced` session operations.

 {CODE loading_entities_6_0@ClientApi\Session\LoadingEntities.cs /}